oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 2. After **Activation** is done you should see a snapshot created and Activation date.
 Select the **Test in Workspace** which will Navigate to the **Workspace**.

 3. From the **Start Requests** page.
 Launch the **Travel Request Application** and make sure the version is correct.
-Do a first test by entering the following values on your form:
+Do the first test by entering the following values on your form:
 		-	Enter any name and email.
 		-	Enter a Travel amount of 1200 USD
 		-	Enter a travel start date that is less than 15 days later than today
 		-	Choose France as the Country.

 4. Navigate to **My Tasks**.
 Select **Team Tasks** from the drop down.
-You should see a approval request waiting for an action to be taken and should not be auto approved as per the decision logic.
+You should see an approval request waiting for an action to be taken and should not be auto approved as per the decision logic.
 View the Travel Request information and make sure the **Managers View** is rendered as expected.

 5. Do a second test by entering the same values on your form, except the dates.
 This time choose a departure date at more than 15 days from today.
 		Now, your Travel request should be auto approved, because trips for this country and with more than 15 days notice are auto-approved, regardless of the amount.

-6. Navigate to the **Tracking** and View the Audit Information for both the request.
-Notice the difference between the execution path and view list of activities executed.
+6. Navigate to the **Tracking** and View the Audit Information for both the requests.
+Notice the difference between the execution path and view the list of activities executed.

 **Congratulations!** You have successfully completed this lab.